DiegoRomario/NgRxGettingStarted/APM-Demo0/README.md

-# APM-Demo3
+# APM-Demo4

-Demo of using effects for retrieving and displaying data.
-NOTE: The create, update, and delete operations no longer work in this version of the demo since we moved only the retrieve to NgRx.
+Demo of create, update, and delete operations using NgRx.
-The create, update, and delete are implemented with NgRx in Demo4.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.